kubeflow-kale/kubeflow-kale.github.io/index.md

 ---

-One question one might raise is: *How does Kale manage to resolve the data dependencies, thus making the notebook variables available throughout the pipeline execution?*
+A question one might raise is: *How does Kale manage to resolve the data dependencies, thus making the notebook variables available throughout the pipeline execution?*

 Kale runs a series of static analyses over the Notebook's source Python code to detect where variables and objects are first declared and then used.
 In this way, Kale creates an internal graph representation describing the data dependencies between the pipeline steps.
 Using this knowledge, Kale injects code at the beginning and at the end of each component to marshal these objects into a shared PVC during execution.
 Both marshalling and provisioning of the shared PVC is completely transparent to the user.